brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 ### <a name="Subclass-Hunter"></a>Ranger – Hunter

 Hunters are probably the simplest Ranger subclass, with most of their abilities either allowing you to do more damage or take less.
 Compared to other Ranger archetypes, they get fewer spells, but more damage and defense capabilities.
-It really captures the feel of a rugged, badass hunter stalking its prey through the woods.
+It captures the feel of a rugged, badass hunter stalking its prey through the woods.
 If you want a simple, unpretentious archer that does good damage to either single targets or groups, this might be a good fit.
 Ranger magic still gives some battlefield control and utility options, so they’re more than point-and-shoot archers.

 A lot of what makes a good Gloom Stalker applies here too.
 Dexterity will be your highest stat.
 If you want to make use of some of the Ranger's control spells, a higher Wisdom score is nice, but you can build a perfectly viable Ranger with a lower Wisdom by focusing on spells that don't require a saving throw.
 Constitution is always important.
 Just about any race can make a good Hunter, but races that get a bonus to Dexterity are top picks.